mtumilowicz/kotlin-spring-oauth2-authorization-server/README.txt

             * they do not have a real way of authenticating themselves
 * is not a replacement for a client secret
     * is recommended even if a client is using a client secret
+        * hacker can use some other client and access your (public) API directly and thus retrieve the tokens just the same
     * allows the authorization server to validate that the client application exchanging the authorization code is the same client application that requested it
 * it does not allow treating a public client as a confidential client